whoissqr/NODE/README.md

 	f.
 You can use 'd3' to visualize your data.
 	g.
 You can use 'jQuery' for tabs, tables, form implementation in web pages.
 	h.
 A good debugger
-	i.  the simplest one, google chrome.
-When you load a page in chrome tab, just right click and select 'Inspect element', and here you go. ii.
-Another one, Firebug, a google chrome plugin.
-I installed this one, and it seems powerful, but I haven’t used it much yet.
+	   - The simplest one, google chrome.
+When you load a page in chrome tab, just right click and select 'Inspect element', and here you go.
+	   - Another one, Firebug, a google chrome plugin.
+I installed this one, and it seems powerful, but I haven't used it much yet.
 No comment.